LA SCCC Charity List - 2025:

 Regions served: 2, 4

-Builds and renovates houses in partnership with the community.
-Provides opportunities for low-income families to purchase their own homes, build community and improve their lives.
+Builds and renovates houses in partnership with the community, providing opportunities for low-income families to purchase their own homes, build community and improve their lives.

 1104 HOPE Ministries of Baton Rouge